zenderovpaulo95/TTG-Tools/README.md

 - daemon1 and tge for PS4 swizzle algorithm
 - Josh Tamely for oodle wrapper
 - Hajin Jang for Zlib.Wrapper
+- Nemiroff thanks for fixing a bug in the Font Editor.

 This tool have to make easier translations for games from Telltale and Skunkape games.
 It supports some games (at least I tested only these games):